jbccollins/destiny-loadout-builder/README.md

 You can start editing any file and see your changes automatically propagate to the browser.

+In chrome you may need to enable this flag: chrome://flags/#allow-insecure-localhost

 ## Deploy on Vercel

 Just push to master.
 It will deploy automatically [here](https://vercel.com/jbccollins/destiny-loadout-builder).